Kushaal-exathought/ScalaDataManupilationDemo/src/README.txt

 Test Cases are written using the scalaTest library:

-src/test/scala
+src/test/scala/ImdbDataSetManipulation
 1. MoviesServicesTest
-2. MoviesReaderTest
+2. ImdbDataSetManupilation.MoviesReaderTest
-3. MoviesWriterTest
+3. ImdbDataSetManupilation.MoviesWriterTest

 src/test/resources
 is where the input file and output files reside